Samsung Galaxy A31

-The Samsung Galaxy A31 is a mid-range Android smartphone developed by Samsung Electronics as part of their 2020 A-series smartphone lineup.
+The Samsung Galaxy A31 is a mid-range Android smartphone developed by Samsung Electronics as part of their 2020 Galaxy A series smartphone lineup.
 It was announced on March 24, 2020, and first released on April 27, 2020, as the successor to the Galaxy A30 and A30s.
-The phone comes preinstalled with Android 10 and Samsung's custom One UI 2.1 software overlay.The display User Interface from Samsung Galaxy A31 is Infinity-U.
+The phone comes preinstalled with Android 10 and Samsung's custom One UI 2.1 software overlay, but was upgraded to Android 12 and One UI 4.1 with the updates starting on September 29, 2022.
+The display User Interface from Samsung Galaxy A31 is Infinity-U.